c6o/docs/content/welcome/overview.md

 ## Getting Started

-Our goal hear is to walk you through the basics of Modern Development using CodeZero for Kubernetes.
+Our goal here is to walk you through the basics of Modern Development using CodeZero for Kubernetes.
 This documentation is a manual for the CodeZero tools and includes hands on tutorials.

 We recommend you go through this documentation in the order it is presented as we build on previously defined concepts.
 Happy Learning!